arunvijayshankar/arunvijayshankar.github.io/_posts/2022-07-06-what-is-scull.markdown

 To gain a better understanding of scull and char drivers in general, I implemented a minimalistic version that supports only basic open/close, read/write operations, and only supports the global, persistant scull device type (scull0 - scull3).
 It can be found [here](https://github.com/arunvijayshankar/vichy).
 The other major difference is the memory layout.
 In scull, each device is a linked list of structures, each of which points to a memory area of 4MB at most, though an array of a 1000 pointers, each pointing to a memory area of 4000 bytes.
 In vichy, each structure in the linked list making up the device points to just one memory area of 4000 bytes.
 These changes necessitated a few changes in the actual code, but they are small and cosmetic.
 Which is ok, I think.
 As a learner, it is a good confidence boost to make small changes to a project and learn by debugging all the issues you run into.
 This way you can learn the technology, and gain some actual coding experience.

-<sup>*</sup>Note: On newer kernels (I'm running 5.19.0-rc3), scull hits compilations errors, mostly due to a depracated method.
+<sup>*</sup>Note: On newer kernels (I'm running 5.19.0-rc3), scull hits compilations errors, mostly due to a deprecated method.
 The errors can be fixed with these patches
 - main.c: https://gist.github.com/arunvijayshankar/213e4dc0442ad3f4cd2b9785abc878a7
 - pipe.c: https://gist.github.com/arunvijayshankar/1cd5a2672fe540e196e9c27d163b0407
 - access.c: https://gist.github.com/arunvijayshankar/ae12566ac20707eb43afdf3e3d05a570